 - Anything hazardous and a risk to safety will not be accepted - the organisers reserve the right to make the final decision in the event of a dispute.

 - You will be expected to provide your own table, not more than 6' wide, and if possible your own gazebo.

 - You are responsible for setting up your own stall and helping others to set up their stalls where possible.

-- On the Friday before the Fair, the framework of the garden stalls will be erected and Gazebos can be erected and left overnight in the garden – weather permitting.
+- On the Friday before the Fair, the framework of the garden stalls will be erected and Gazebos can be erected and left overnight in the garden at URC – weather permitting.

 Your help would be very much appreciated.

 - Setting up of stalls allocated indoors may be possible on the Friday evening before the fair, depending on availability of the venue.